IBM-Cloud/docs/services/appid/about.md

 * Dashboard - Download onboarding samples, see activity logs, configure various authentication types and identity providers
 * Client SDK - Build mobile and web apps that use the service to implement user authentication
     * Prerequisites for Android: API 25 or higher, Java 8.x, Android SDK tools 25.2.5 or higher, Android SDK Platform Tools 25.0.3 or higher, Android Build Tools version 25.0.2
-    * Prerequisites for iOS: iOS9 or higher, MacOS 10.11.5, XCode 8.2
+    * Prerequisites for iOS: iOS9 or higher, MacOS 10.11.5, Xcode 8.2
 * Server SDK - Protect resources that are hosted on {{site.data.keyword.Bluemix_notm}}
     * Supported runtimes are Node.js and Swift